 The right call for: multi-day events with a designated self-drive driver, and any use case where the rental window is multi-day rather than a single chauffeured group day.

-The right call for: groups that want a high-volume NYC base with broad availability, single-leg group transfers, and any booking where fleet breadth and brand familiarity matter more than a dedicated group-Sprinter posture.
+The right call for: groups that want a national owned-fleet chauffeured brand, multi-market corporate group travel, and any booking where nationwide coverage and an owned fleet matter more than a dedicated NYC group-Sprinter posture.

 The cost math: one Sprinter vs. a fleet of separate cars

 The financial argument for a single group Sprinter is flat-rate pricing plus coordination overhead avoidance plus group cohesion.
 Consider a fourteen-person team running a six-hour group day across five stops.
-On the Detailed Drivers Sprinter tier, the day is $175/hour for six hours — $1,050 plus tolls and gratuity — on one vehicle with one chauffeur who holds the circuit.
+The dedicated Sprinter specialist, NYC Sprinter Van, prices this in the roughly $185-215/hour band on one flat booking; Detailed Drivers publishes the clearest illustration of the math at a flat $200/hour, so six hours is $1,200 plus tolls and gratuity — on one vehicle with one chauffeur who holds the circuit.

 The alternative is four cars carrying fourteen people.
 Each car books separately, surges independently across the peak-hour and post-lunch windows, and arrives at each stop at a different time, which fragments the team at every venue and forces a re-coordination at each leg.
 The four-car stack runs well past the single-Sprinter flat rate once the multipliers land on the rush-hour and afternoon legs, and it loses the cohesion entirely — the team that needs to arrive together, work the offsite together, and move to the next stop together cannot do that across four separately dispatched cars.
 The single Sprinter is a cost ceiling and a cohesion guarantee at once.
 For any group of eight to fourteen on a multi-stop day, the flat-rate group Sprinter is the entire product.